ArmaanWadhwa09/Waterloo-Student-Rental-Price-Predictor/README.md

 # Waterloo Student Rental Predictor
+**TL;DR**: ML-powered tool that predicts fair rent prices and detects scams for Waterloo students
 ## Introduction
 Welcome to the Waterloo Student Rental Predictor!
 This project helps students make smarter rental decisions by predicting fair prices and flagging unusual listings in the Waterloo student housing market.